 BuildingZion.org is for everyone who shares this worldview:

-- We can & should prepare by becoming as independent and self-reliant as possible.
+- We can & should prepare by following our leaders’ counsel to become as independent and self-reliant as possible.

+Babylon cannot endure because it’s founded on the self-defeating principles of pride and greed.
+It has no firm foundation, so it must, and will collapse under its own weight.
 Jesus told Joseph Smith, “I will not spare any that remain in Babylon“.
-Babylon cannot survive because it’s founded on the self-defeating principles of pride and greed.
-It has no firm foundation, so it must, and will collapse under its own weight.
-So, why stick around?
+So… why stick around?

 I’m not the prophet and I’m not a member of the Seventy, in fact, I’ve never even been a bishop.
-Currently, I serve as a counselor in the Sunday School Presidency in my Utah ward.
+Currently, I serve as a ward librarian in my Utah ward.
 I’m no one in the LDS Church.